airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 ## 2. [Avoids Overabundance of Assets](https://w3c.github.io/sustyweb/#avoid-unnecessary-or-an-overabundance-of-assets)

 Very minimal, consistent use of assets.
+There doesn't feel like anymore than what needs to be there.

+The web browser may download or preload or prefetch more resources than technically necessary.
+However, visually and functionally, the website exhibits a very minimalist quality that has real benefits.

 ## 3. [Uses a Design System to prioritize interface consistency](https://w3c.github.io/sustyweb/#use-a-design-system-to-prioritize-interface-consistency)